 Click on the name to learn more about each member:

-Through his work and life experiences, Marino has learned many valuable lessons and skills, which have supported his professional career.
-Marino will bring this skill set to his work on the ACO board of directors.
+Through her work and her life experiences in various countries, Lily has learned many valuable lessons and skills, which have supported her professional and personal development.
+Lily will bring this skill set as part of the ACO board of directors.

 Karen joined the board in September 2016.
 She has her Masters of Business Administration (MBA), with a focus on board governance and corporate social responsibility, and is a Canadian Registered Safety Professional (CRSP).
 Karen is currently the Health, Safety and Organizational Development Manager for the Electrical Safety Authority where she enthusiastically works towards creating and sustaining a psychologically healthy and safe workplace.
 Over the last several years she has led the building and execution of the Leadership Development programs, and chairing the Centre of Excellence team tasked with embedding Change Management practices.

 As an adoptee, she is passionate about ensuring every child and youth not only finds their “Forever Family”, but that families and adoptees have ongoing support systems.
 Karen’s supportive husband and two energetic children inspire her to be grateful for every day and live her life’s purpose.

 Hilary is a registered social worker with a specialization in healthcare.
 Her experience includes adolescent drug abuse prevention research, clinical therapy for eating disorders and hospital operations and strategy.
 She holds a Bachelor of Arts in Women’s Studies from Colgate University, a Master of Science in Social Work from Columbia University and a Master of Business Administration from the University of Toronto.
 Hilary recognizes the social value of secure family environments and is eager to contribute to the work of the ACO.